 This latest edition of ACEA’s Economic and Market Report covers the full year 2021, providing a detailed overview of passenger car and commercial vehicle registrations, production and trade, both in Europe and in key markets around the world.

-The full-year 2020 Economic and Market Report counts 26 pages and contains a wealth of information, it can be downloaded for free by clicking here.
+The 26-page Economic and Market Report contains a wealth of information and can be downloaded for free by clicking here.

 EU economic outlook